-Many men and women are in marriages that they hate, which in turn causes some of them to hate their own lives.
-What should a person do when they hate their marriage and their life?
-What happens when a bad marriage has gotten to the point where one or both have no hope for a happy and fulfilling marriage or life?
-In this article, I hope to enlighten you on something that you can do if you are in a bad marriage and have lost hope for it and yourself.
+Many men and women are in marriages that they hate, which causes some of them to hate their own lives.
+What should a person do when they hate their marriage and, subsequently, their life?
+What happens when the dream of a happy and fulfilling marriage seems impossible to achieve?

 The Effects of a Bad Marriage

 A bad marriage causes stress.
-The thought of coming home to your spouse nags at you and you wish that you could go someplace else or be with someone else.
-Maybe an affair would make you feel better until you realize that an affair will most assuredly make things worse.
-You may think that divorce may relieve the stress, but that may bring on a different set of problems.
+The thought of coming home to your spouse nags you, and sometimes you wish you could go someplace else or be with someone else.
+Maybe an affair would make you feel better until you realize that infidelity will probably worsen things.
+Perhaps divorce is the solution, but that may bring on a different set of problems, especially if you remarry.

 What Can You Do?

 The first thing you should do is try to improve the relationship.
 Simply put, work at your marriage.
 Marriages are not going to be fulfilling or happy on their own.
 It would help if you made an effort to build a happy marriage for it to occur—like anything else in life.
 What can you do to improve your marriage?
 Here are some suggestions.